Who We Are

 – Weakness, looking dazed

-If a pet begins exhibiting any of these signs, contact a veterinarian immediately.
+If your pet begins exhibiting any of these signs, contact a veterinarian immediately.

 Also, use caution during warm weather months when leaving animals outside in yards or on porches.
 Never leave them outside extended periods of time.
 Ensure appropriate shade and water are always available.
 Keep close supervision on your pet when outdoors on hot, humid, sunny summer days.
 If you see an animal left on a porch or in a yard with no access to shelter, or with inadequate shelter, the SPCA may be able to intervene in accordance with New York State’s Animal Shelter Law.
 Contact the SPCA immediately if the location is within Erie County: (716) 875-7360.
 In after-hours emergencies, call the SPCA at (716) 712-0251.
 Read more about the Animal Shelter Law here.